seanox/review/README.md

 # Description
-Seanox Review, a text-based code analysis for checking and correcting silent standards.
+Seanox Review, a text-based static code analysis for checking and correcting silent standards.

 Silent standards are project-specific as well as conceptual regulations and standards and guidelines (code of conduct) that are not covered by the syntactic